bparanj/ruby/docs/PROC-CONVERSION.md

 ### Ruby Creating a Proc Object from Block

-Ruby can create a Proc object from a Block for us.
-We need to prefix the method argument with ampersand.
+Ruby can create a Proc object from a block for us.
+For this to happen, we need to prefix the block with an ampersand.
+You can see the syntax in line 1:

 ```ruby
 def greeter(&block)